ceph/ceph/doc/rados/operations/upmap.rst

 Enabling
 --------

-New clusters will have this module on by default.
-The cluster must only have luminous (and newer) clients.
-You can the turn the balancer off with:
+New clusters will by default enable the `balancer module`.
+The cluster must only have Luminous (and newer) clients.
+You can turn the balancer off with:

 .. prompt:: bash $

    ceph balancer off

-To allow use of the feature on existing clusters, you must tell the cluster that it only needs to support luminous (and newer) clients with:
+To allow use of the feature on existing clusters, you must tell the cluster that it only needs to support Luminous (and newer) clients with:

 .. prompt:: bash $

    ceph osd set-require-min-compat-client luminous

-This command will fail if any pre-luminous clients or daemons are connected to the monitors.
+This command will fail if any pre-Luminous clients or daemons are connected to the monitors.
 You can see what client versions are in use with: